-(1) NCCOS/CSCOR will not fund any Federal Full Time Employee (FTE) salaries, but will fund travel, equipment, supplies, and contractual personnel costs associated with the proposed work.

-(2) Researchers must be employees of an eligible entity listed above; and proposals must be submitted through that entity.
-Non-Federal researchers should comply with their institutional requirements for proposal submission.

-(3) Non-NOAA Federal applicants will be required to submit certifications or documentation showing that they have specific legal authority to receive funds from the Department of Commerce (DOC) for this research.

-(4) Foreign researchers may apply as subawards through an eligible US entity.

-(5) Non-Federal researchers affiliated with NOAA-University Cooperative/Joint Institutes should comply with joint institutional requirements; they will be funded through grants either to their institutions or to joint institutes.

-B. Cost Sharing or Matching Requirement

-None
+- 1) Researchers must be employees of an eligible entity listed above; and proposals must be submitted through that entity.
+Non-Federal researchers should comply with their institutional requirements for proposal submission. - 2) NCCOS/CSCOR will not normally fund any Federal Full Time Employee (FTE) salaries, but will fund travel, equipment, supplies, and contractual personnel costs associated with the proposed work.
+If an applicant thinks that they are eligible for an exception, they should provide a HAB Program Manager with appropriate documentation and obtain approval prior to submitting a LOI. - 3) All federal applicants, including subcontractors, MUST discuss the budget structure of their proposals with Laurie Golden, NCCOS/CSCOR Grants Administrator (301-713-3338 extension 151, Internet: Laurie.Golden@noaa.gov), as the requirements for individual agencies differ. - 4) Non-NOAA Federal applicants will be required to submit certifications or documentation showing that they have specific legal authority to receive funds from the Department of Commerce (DOC) for this research. - 5) Foreign researchers may apply as subawards through an eligible US entity. - 6) Non-Federal researchers affiliated with NOAA-University Cooperative/Joint Institutes should comply with joint institutional requirements; they will be funded through grants either to their institutions or to joint institutes. - B. Cost Sharing or Matching Requirement

+None.